 Per Unit System and Symmetrical Components are used for many short circuit calculations.
 Electric Utility Data is also often provided in terms of Per Unit and Symmetrical Components.
 Watch this video to see Jim Phillips explain how to use the positive, negative and zero sequence impedances in a per unit format to calculate the three phase and line-to-ground short circuit current.
-This video is from Jim’s Electrical Power Training Class: Electric Power Calculations
+To learn more, take Jim’s Short Circuit Analysis on-demand class.

 About Jim Phillips: Electrical Power and Arc Flash Training Programs – For over 30 years, Jim Phillips has been helping tens of thousands of people around the world, understand electrical power system design, analysis, arc flash and electrical safety.

 Jim is Vice Chair of IEEE 1584, International Chairman of IEC TC78 Live Working and Steering Committee Member – IEEE/NFPA Arc Flash Collaborative Research Project.
 He has developed a reputation for being one of the best trainers in the electric power industry.
 Learn More

 Arc Flash & Electrical Power Training Classes by Jim Phillips Click Here

 Arc Flash & Electrical Power Training Products by Jim Phillips Click Here

 How do you perform short circuit calculations using a method known as symmetrical components and also the per unit system?
 Well, the actual calculation process is pretty simple.
 To calculate the three phase short circuit current, you just take the voltage, and you divide by what I’m showing here is Z 1 plus Z f.
 Now, what Z 1 is, that’s defined as the positive sequence impedance.
 And it’s basically just the impedance of your circuit, the impedance of the conductors, the transformers, the utility company.